Certified Hospice and Palliative Licensed Nurse

 Reporting Period for HPAR

 The reporting period for HPAR points is also known as the ‘accrual period’.
 The reporting period in which you can earn points for CHPLN® renewal is your certification begin date through the time that you submit your application.
-The deadline for HPAR submission is 1 year to 8 weeks prior to your certification expiration date for the standard recertification fee.
-If you collect points and/or submit your application during the extended deadline period (during the 8 weeks prior to your certification expiration date), an additional application fee will be assessed.
+The submission period is 10 months long.
+You may submit your HPAR application beginning 12 months before your expiration date, up to 2 months before your expiration date.
+If you collect points and/or submit your application during the extended deadline period (during the 2 months prior to your certification expiration date), an additional application fee will be assessed.
 If you do not submit your HPAR application, your CHPLN® certification will expire on the expiration date.
 If your certification expires you may be eligible for reactivation of your expired credential.
 Refer to CHPLN® HPAR instructions or contact the national office at 412-787-1057 or via email at firstname.lastname@example.org

 Click here for the CHPLN® HPAR packet